jmlundberg/push-the-box/README.md

 How to play
 -----------

-Click on the image and the game will start in fullscreen.
-Clicking again will pause the game and leave the fullscreen.
-Use your **mouse to look around** and press **up arrow** or **W key** to move forward or push any box.
-If you screw something up, you can restart the level with **R key**.
+Resume the game from menu.
+The cursor will be locked and you can use your **mouse to look around** and press **up arrow** or **W key** to move forward or push any box.
+If you screw something up, you can restart the level from the menu.
 When you successfully complete the level, next level will be loaded.
 There are currently 11 playable levels.

 Why there is no...
 ------------------